 International applicants should also consult our Frequently Asked Questions page to review federal personal financial ability requirements to study in the U.S. under an F-1 student visa.

-The Center for Animal Law Studies is pleased to be able to offer scholarships for domestic and international Animal Law LLM students for the upcoming academic year.
-To learn more about each scholarship, please read the detailed descriptions below.
-All applicants who allow their application materials to be shared with potential donors are automatically considered for every scholarship they are eligible for.
+The Center for Animal Law Studies is proud to be able to offer scholarships for well-qualified U.S and international Animal Law LLM applicants.
+Please read the descriptions below to learn more about our scholarships, which are made possible by the generosity of our donors.
+Applicants who apply by the deadline and permit their materials to be shared with our donors and prospective donors are automatically considered for every scholarship whose criteria they meet.

-In addition to the scholarships listed below, all well-qualified applicants are automatically considered for financial support in the form of a tuition reduction.
+In addition to the scholarships below, all well-qualified applicants are also considered for financial support in the form of a tuition reduction award.